 To start processing payments through Recurly and Adyen, you must follow the instructions below on how to configure your account in Adyen and how to configure the Adyen gateway in Recurly.

-- Create a new user with webservice role.
-A username and password is automatically generated for you.
+- A username and password is automatically generated for you.
 You will need the username and password while configuring your Adyen gateway in Recurly.
 Note: The password is not visible, so it’s best to change the password and note down the new password for when you enter it in Recurly.

 - Have Adyen support enable the “API PCI Payments role” for your web services user.
 Recurly will process transactions through Adyen by invoking their API’s.
 The API permission on Adyen merchant accounts is not enabled by default.